 Under the terms of the Ono Agreement, Ono paid the Company an upfront, non-refundable and non-creditable payment of \$10.0 million in connection with entering into the Ono Agreement.
 Additionally, as consideration for the Company's conduct of research and preclinical development under a joint development plan, Ono pays the Company annual research and development fees set forth in the annual budget included in the joint development plan, which fees are estimated to be \$20.0 million in aggregate over the course of the joint development plan.
-The Company received \$5.0 million in October 2018 as a prepayment for the first year of research and development.
+As of March 31, 2020, the Company received \$8.5 million in aggregate research and development fees from Ono.